I talked to comedian Jay Black about comedy, his career, and what it’s like touring the country.

 Q: What is the craziest thing you’ve experienced as a standup comic?

 I did a show next to an airbase once.
 They were hazing some of the guys, who had ran on stage next to me completely naked.
 I stepped back, watched it happen, and the crowd went nuts.
 They were plenty of small dick jokes that followed.
+Those poor guys, they probably should have looked into something like Size Genetics before hopping on stage.

 Q: What is your movie “Meet My Valentine” about?